theintencity/rtclite/rtclite/app/sip/caller.md

     --uri=URI           the target request-URI, e.g., "sip:henry@iptel.org".
                         Default is to derive from the --to option
 ```
-The `to` option is mandatory for using the software in caller mode to make an outbound call.
+The `to` option is mandatory for using the software in caller mode to make an outbound call
+or message.
+Especially, this is required if there is no `listen` option supplied.
 The difference between the `To` header and the request `URI` is explained in RFC 3261.
 Note that the NAPTR and SRV looksup are performed as per RFC 3263 to derive the actual target
 address to send SIP request to.
 ```
-    --listen            enable listen mode without REGISTER and wait for incoming INVITE or MESSAGE
+    --listen            enable listen mode with or without REGISTER and wait for incoming INVITE or MESSAGE
 ```
 Either the `to` or the `listen` option must be present.
 The `to` option creates an outbound request, whereas
 the `listen` option waits for inbound requests, e.g., to receive call or message.
+The `listen`
+option may be used together with `to` in which case it will send the outbound request, but also
+wait for incoming future requests, such as for IMs and future incoming calls.
 ```
-    --register          enable listen mode to send REGISTER to SIP server and wait for incoming INVITE or MESSAGE
+    --register          send REGISTER to SIP server.
+This is used with --listen to receive incoming INVITE or MESSAGE and with --to if the SIP server requires registration for outbound calls --register-interval=REGISTER_INTERVAL
-    --register-interval=REGISTER_INTERVAL
                         registration refresh interval in seconds.
 Default is 3600